 - The same feature will make your accounting department happy, since you’ll be spending less on fuel and fleet maintenance.

 - A user-friendly interface will benefit the engineering department because your field service engineers will be able to learn—and start benefiting from—the service scheduling software in no time.

 Look for a service scheduling software that has the most positive impact on as many areas of your business as possible.
 One of the contenders on your list doesn’t make the grade?
 Move on to another service dispatch system, and congratulate yourself for narrowing the search even more.

 #7: What kinds of online reviews does this company have?

 While we hate to put too much stock in review sites—they tend to attract either evangelists or haters—they can be another tool to help you decide between different brands of service scheduling software.
-The Conversation suggests looking for a product with a high average rating and a lot of reviews (Commusoft boasts a five-star rating with 30 reviews), and combining the insights you glean from the review site with opinions from industry experts and trade journals.
+The Conversation suggests looking for a product with a high average rating and a lot of reviews (Commusoft boasts an excellent rating with many client reviews), and combining the insights you glean from the review site with opinions from industry experts and trade journals.

 #8: How much does the field service management software cost?

 Used to be, small and medium-sized businesses couldn’t afford dynamic scheduling; for example, one common enterprise solution charges £100+ per user per month just for that feature, making it unattainable to the growing businesses that need it.
 However, Commusoft has levelled the playing field by creating FSM software that includes dynamic scheduling at much lower prices.